drufball/yosai/_drafts/actualization.md

 Moto sighed theatrically.
 "Ah, you're probably right anyways."
 He slumped down on the stool next to the woman.

-He knew it wasn't likely he'd be able to just stroll into the Contract House on his first attempt.
+He knew it wasn't likely he'd be able to stroll into the Contract House on his first attempt.
 If he won the obstacle course next week, maybe he'd have a chance to slip away when Iruka took them to choose their first mission.
-At the very least he'd have a chance to scout the building out a bit.
+At the very least he'd have a chance to scout the building a bit.
 He could wait.

 Moto turned his attention to the real reason he had come.